mokumoku-idv/iOS_Objective-C_Study/README.md

 <a href="https://developer.apple.com/library/ios/referencelibrary/GettingStarted/RoadMapiOS/FirstTutorial.html#//apple_ref/doc/uid/TP40011343-CH3-SW1">Start Developing iOS Apps Today</a>

+# Objective-C or Swift
+Swift is introduced by Apple in June 2014, intending to replace Objective-C for iOS and OS X development.
+But at present, I think it's better to learn Ojective-C while learning Swift, because many libraries are still written by Objective-C.

+In the future, Swift may become more and more powerful that you can develop great apps without understanding Objective-C.

+<a href="http://smashingboxes.com/ideas/apples-swift-should-beginners-still-learn-objective-c">APPLE’S SWIFT: SHOULD BEGINNERS STILL LEARN OBJECTIVE-C?</a>

+# Basic understanding of Objective-C
+At first glance, Objective-C seems strange and you may think it's a <a href="http://en.wikipedia.org/wiki/Martian_language">Martian language</a>.
+But actually it is based on C just with some different syntax.

-# What are XCode, Objective-C and Cocoa
+### What are XCode, Objective-C and Cocoa
 Xcode is an Integrated Development Environments like Visual Studio or Eclipse.
 You can download it from AppStore.

 Objective-C is a  programming language like C or Java.

 Cocoa is a framework providing a set of libraries, like MFC、.NET、Swing.
 It is helpful to develop apps.

-# Basic understanding of Objective-C
-At first glance, Objective-C seems strange and you may think it's a <a href="http://en.wikipedia.org/wiki/Martian_language">Martian language</a>.
-But actually it is based on C just with some different syntax.

 ### "-" and "+"
 They are the beginning of a method (function).
 For example, a method of Java is like: